Successive common envelope events from multiple planets: Introduction

+\citetalias{Vanderburg+20} consider ideas other than CE to explain the orbit of WD~1856~b, and favour planet migration from a larger orbit by the von Zeipel-Lidov-Kozai (ZLK) effect \citep{vonZeipel1910,Lidov62,Kozai62} in tandem with tidal friction \citep{Wu+Murray03,Fabrycky+Tremaine07}.
+They conclude that WD~1856~b's M-dwarf companions G~229-20~A/B were unlikely to have triggered the migration, but that unseen planets could have done so.
+By contrast, \citet{Munoz+Petrovich20}, \citet{Oconnor+21} and \citet{Stephan+20} find regions of parameter space for which the M-dwarf companions can excite the ZLK effect, but disagree on the importance of various terms and the initial semi-major axis of WD~1856~b.

+WD~J0914 may also host a planet \citep{Gansicke+19}, as inferred by modeling observational signatures of accretion.
+The cooling age of WD~J0914 is only $\sim13\Myr$, leaving little time for migration to its present orbit of semi-major axis $\sim15\Rsun$.
+The ZLK-tidal friction mechanism is a possible explanation, but it may require the presence of an unseen companion with mass $\gtrsim0.3\Msun$ \citep{Stephan+20}.
+A single CE origin may be possible if the planet mass $\gtrsim1\MJ$, but the mass may be smaller \citep{Gansicke+19}.

+Here we devise a model that involves successive planet-induced CE events to explain WD~1856~b.
+Such a scenario was mentioned by \citet{Nordhaus+10}, and \citet{Lagos+20} in the context of WD~1856~b, but has not yet been quantified.
+Here we demonstrate that such a model is efficacious.
+We focus on WD~1856, but the model can be applied to other systems such as WD~J0914.
+The scenario starts with a CE interaction involving planet~1 -- which is subsequently tidally disrupted -- and the post-main sequence WD progenitor.
+Different pathways to the first CE (CE1) \citep[e.g.][]{Villaver+Livio09,Chen+18,Macleod+18a} apply to planet~1, but subsequent rapid expansion of the primary engulfs the wider orbit of planet-2, causing a second CE (CE2).
+We assume that CE1 and CE2 combine to remove the envelope, and planet~2 survives in orbit.\footnote{The scenario can be generalized for more planets.}

+The observed mass of WD~1856 constrains the zero-age main sequence mass of its progenitor, $M_0$.
+For $M_0\lesssim1.0\Msun$, the maximum RGB radius exceeds that of the AGB, so CE will occur on the RGB, and leave too small of a WD core.
+For $M_0\gtrsim3.5\Msun$, the core is too massive on the AGB, but, coincidentally, attains high enough mass on the RGB.
+But a high mass star, higher envelope binding energy, and smaller RGB vs. AGB radius make CE in this mass range less likely.
+For $1.0\lesssim M_0/\!\Msun\lesssim3.5$, CE likely occurs on the AGB with a core mass $M\w=(0.518\pm0.055)\Msun$.
+We expect CE to occur before the AGB tip.
+There, a $1\Msun$ star has lost $\sim0.4\Msun$, and a $3.5\Msun$ star has lost little before the start of the AGB.
+Therefore, the AGB mass before CE1 is $0.6\lesssim M_1/\!\Msun\lesssim3.5$.

 In Sec.~\ref{sec:model}, we compute the respective fractions of the initial envelope binding energy injected during CE2 and CE1 for a given mass $m_2$ of planet~2.
-We then determine the mass $m_1$ of planet~1, exploring two limiting cases to bracket its range.
+We then determine the mass $m_1$ of planet~1, for limiting cases to bracket its range.
 For plausible models, CE1 should cause CE2.
-We estimate the expansion of the star during CE1, and show that it can be large enough for the star to engulf another, more distant planet.
-In Sec.~\ref{sec:cooling}, we refine this part of the model to account for radiative cooling.
+We estimate the expansion of the star during CE1, and show that it can be large enough for the star to engulf the second, more distant planet~2.
+In Sec.~\ref{sec:cooling}, we incorporate radiative cooling.